binarin/binarin.github.io/content/post/auto-reload-threepenny-gui.md

 That's better, yet we still need to refresh our browser manually.
 With small changes to Haskell code we can automate this part also.
-Our `main` is usually looks like this:
+Our `main` usually looks like this:

 {{< highlight haskell >}}
 main = do